+Please note that the URNCST Journal only publishes select full articles resulting from winning abstracts presented at an undergraduate research conference that has partnered with the journal.
 All manuscripts must be submitted online by one of the authors of the manuscript, and should not be submitted by anyone on their behalf.
 The submitting author (likely the undergraduate student) takes full responsibility for the article during submission and peer-review.

 To minimize the time taken from submission to decision to publish, please ensure that you read these submission instructions very carefully to ensure that your manuscript adheres to the URNCST Journal formatting guidelines.

 As part of the submission process, you will be asked to provide a cover letter.
 Please use this to explain why your manuscript should be published in the URNCST Journal, elaborate on any issues relating to our editorial policies, declare any potential conflicts of interest, and state whether you or any of your co-authors intend on publishing your work, in whole or as part as a larger study, in the future.
 At the URNCST Journal, we understand that many undergraduate research projects are sometimes a portion of a graduate student or professor’s larger study, and publishing your work in the URNCST Journal does not prevent you from publishing overlapping work in another journal the future.
 Authors, however, may not publish their work in URNSCT Journal if it has already been published elsewhere, and authors should be aware that other research journals may not allow for overlapping publication.

 Please submit your manuscript in Microsoft Word format only (DOC, DOCX).